 velocity.
 But, we can give it as many arguments as we want.
 Let’s add one more parameter to its definition so that it can tell us whether or not our horizontal speed is fast enough to stay in an orbit.

-The next code we will write is a bit difficult to type in the repl without making any mistakes.
-So we will write it in a file instead.
-Create a new directory called
+The next code we will write is a bit difficult to type in the repl without making any mistakes, so we will write it in a file instead.
+Create a new file called

 beginning-elm) of the Elm project we created in the last chapter.
-Inside that directory create a file named
+We will use the

 - Elm style conventions dictate that filenames are also written in Camel Case.
 Unlike constants, the first letter in a filename should be written in uppercase though.
 The first letter of each subsequent concatenated word should be capitalized.
 Elm doesn’t throw an error if we don’t follow this convention, but there is no reason not to follow it.